lgmorand/hackaton-intelligent-app/docs/workshop.md

 published: true
 type: workshop
 title: Build an Intelligent App
-short_title: Event-driven application using Azure iPaaS
+short_title: Build an Intelligent App
 description: In this workshop you will learn how to build an intelligent app leveraging Azure services
 level: intermediate # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false